 So, here’s a better option: flee to CHRIST!
 Come to Him for refuge!
 The Bible says that He saves us from the wrath to come.
 So, rather than being angry at God, take advantage of what He has provided!
 We know that He cares because Jesus came to redeem us and, as a result of that Redemption, you and I can savingly believe and we not need not fear God’s judgment because Jesus bore it for us!
 You’re a skeptic?
 Come to Christ, and He’s the one that will receive you and welcome you into everlasting habitations.
 Thank God for Him!

 Rhonda: Wow! thank you so much, Dr. Lutzer, for that concise and powerful message for our audience.
 I appreciate you being here.
 Thank you so much!

-Dr. Erwin Lutzer’s next trip with Living Passages is a Reformation Tour to Germany and Obergrammergau in 2020.
+Dr. Erwin Lutzer’s next trip with Living Passages is a Reformation Tour to Germany in 2020.
 Interested in traveling with him?
 Sign up to receive email alerts when registration for this tour opens.